birjj/csgo-vscripts/README.md

 ## Known bugs
 - Cannot differentiate AI from human players;<br>
-Hard to fix in a way that's reliable;
+_Hard to fix in a way that's reliable._

-- When taking over VIP Bot, VIP vanishes but round doesn't end;<br>
+- When taking over a VIP Bot, VIP vanishes but round doesn't end;<br>
-Potential fix: Save last known VIP position, when there's not VIP and VIP didn't die, set closest CT to last known position as VIP.
+_Potential fix: Save last known VIP position, and when there's no VIP and VIP didn't die, set closest CT to last known position as VIP._

+- When VIP disconnects from the server, VIP vanishes but round doesn't end;<br>
+_Potential fix: Have a grace time within which a VIP can be replaced by another under certain conditions (has VIP taken damage, etc, so it can't be abused easily).
+If VIP disconnects way into the round, CT's should just lose the round._